Mbed-TLS/mbedtls/docs/architecture/tls13-support.md

 located at https://github.com/hannestschofenig/mbedtls.
 The prototype is itself based on a version of the development branch that we aim to keep as recent as possible (ideally the head) by merging regularly commits of the development branch into the prototype.
+The section "Prototype upstreaming status" below describes what remains to be upstreamed.

 MVP definition